Creating carriers

 First step: authentication

 A big part of establishling a two-way SIP trunk is agreeing on how each side will authenticate the other.
-There are generally two ways to do this:
+Jambonz supports three alternative methods for this:

-This approach is quite simple.
-Basically, you exchange information about IP addresses with whoever is managing the remote side of the connection: you tell them the IPs your SIP signaling will be coming from, and they respond in kind.
+Basically, you exchange information about IP addresses with whoever is managing the remote side of the connection: you tell them the IPs your SIP signaling will be coming from, and they tell you their SIP signaling IPs.

 You can find your IP addresses quite easily in the jambonz portal.
 When you click to add a Carrier you can see the jambonz SIP signaling IPs by expanding the “Have your carriers whitelist our SIP signaling IPs” dropdown.